5.0 Oxygen equipment and supplies benefits list

 99400220 Concentrator filter MD, NP, PA OP No 12 per year

-99400237 Humidifier (bubble) MD, NP, PA OP No 6 per year A bubble humidifier is a container of water that is connected to an oxygen system (such as a concentrator) to provide humidified oxygen to the user.
+99400237 Humidifier (bubble) MD, NP, PA OP No 6 per year A reusable water container that is connected to an oxygen system (such as a concentrator) to provide humidified oxygen to the user.

 99400238 Oxygen, simple face mask MD, NP, PA OP No 24 per year